W-David-Porter/acim/src/workbook/part-i/37-my-holiness-blesses-the-world/index.md

 #::: details Simplified

-Quietly recognise that your are holy and blessed and so are all things.
+Quietly recognize that your are holy and blessed and so are all things.

 :::